-Impacts from Decelerators/Parachutes Under Alternative 1 for Testing Activities
+Impacts from Decelerators/Parachutes under Alternative 1 for Testing Activities

-Testing activities proposed under Alternative 1 would expend decelerators/parachutes primarily within the Northeast, Virginia Capes, Navy Cherry Point, Jacksonville, Key West, and Gulf of Mexico Range Complexes.
+Testing activities under Alternative 1 testing activities would expend decelerators/parachutes primarily within the Northeast, Virginia Capes, Navy Cherry Point, Jacksonville, Key West, and Gulf of Mexico Range Complexes.
 Other locations include the Naval Undersea Warfare Center Newport Testing Range; South Florida Ocean Measurement Facility Testing Range; and the Naval Surface Warfare Center, Panama City Testing Range.
-Decelerators/parachutes would be expended with greatest concentration in the Virginia Capes Range Complex; approximately one decelerator/parachute would be expended per 3 NM, if evenly distributed throughout the area.
-The leatherback is more likely to co-occur with these activities, given its preference for open-ocean habitats, but this species is known to forage on jellyfish at or near the surface.
-Early juveniles and hatchlings of other sea turtle species (e.g., green sea turtles and loggerheads) may also co-occur with these activities, as well.
-Based on the number of decelerators/parachutes expended under Alternative 1 testing activities, the small footprint of impact, and the low likelihood of a decelerator/parachute landing directly on a sea turtle, adverse impacts on sea turtles are discountable (unlikely to occur).
-While entanglement is a serious stressor for sea turtles from a wide range of debris in the ocean, decelerators/parachutes used during military testing activities are an unlikely source.
+Small and medium decelerators/parachutes would be expended with greatest concentration in the Virginia Capes Range Complex; approximately one decelerator/parachute would be expended per 3 NM2, if evenly distributed throughout the area.
+It should be noted that small and medium decelerators/parachutes would be expended in offshore deep water portions and would not be an entanglement risk for sea turtles in inshore waters.
+The area with the greatest concentration of large expended decelerators/parachutes would be within the Virginia Capes Range Complex.
+This type of decelerator/parachute has the potential to be expended from shore seaward.
+Fewer decelerators/parachutes of this size will be expended during testing activities compared to training activities.
+Extra-large decelerators/parachutes would not be expended during testing activities.